-10 What does the water district do when the water level exceeds the restriction?
+What does the water district do when the water level exceeds the restriction?
 Isn't it at a higher risk of failure?

-Since Anderson Dam was built in 1950, the reservoir has reached its capacity 11 times, including this past February.
+Since Anderson Dam was built in 1950, the reservoir has reached its capacity 11 times, including February 2017.
 The regulatory agencies that work with the water district to set the storage restriction understand that the reservoir water surface elevation cannot always be maintained at or below a restricted level.
 For example, they understand that storms produce rainfall runoff into reservoirs that will temporarily increase the amount of water stored, such as what occurred in early 2017.
 The water district makes every effort to restore the reservoir to its restricted level to stay in compliance with the regulatory requirements.
-Efforts include fully opening the outlet and exploring pump over systems to increase discharge rate.
+Efforts include operating the reservoir at a lower level in advance of winter 2018 to reduce the chance of exceeding the seismic restriction.